Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 ### User synchronization
 - Endpoint `api/store/synchronization/user-synchronization` creates new user
-  - Client app should use this to ensure all new users on client's are synchronized to KX 13, this is necessary when client's e-commerce solution allows users to log in.
+  - Client app (XbyK) should use this to ensure all new users on client's are synchronized to KX 13, this is necessary when client's e-commerce solution allows users to log in.
 Users are created with random generated password and are used only for API authorization and assigning to MembershipContext.

 #### Current known limitations
 User's roles synchronization isn't currently supported.
-We assume before start of using this API, users are already synchronized between client and KX app.
+We assume before start of using this API, users are already synchronized between client (XbyK) and KX app.

 ### Setup

-**How to setup your Kentico 13 ASP.NET Core application**:
+**How to set up your Kentico 13 ASP.NET Core application**:

 Add this package to your Kentico Xperience 13 ASP.NET.Core application (live site or create standalone application when your KX 13 live site is not running)